64BitMaster/Dark-Cloud-2-Data-Editor/README.txt

 - Main Menu now has a section for opening the backup folders and changing the directory you pull the data from

+Version 2.1:

+- Fixed some bugs with the ridepod weapon and leg part, whoopsies

 ######################################################################